The WTA Zhengzhou Open is a women’s tennis tournament that is played on outdoor hard courts in Zhengzhou, China.

 Draw

-The draws for the 2023 singles and doubles tournaments in Zhengzhou will be available on the WTA Tour websites closer to the start of the tournament.
+The draws for the 2023 singles and doubles tournaments in Zhengzhou are available on the WTA Tour website (see links below).

 Schedule

-Below is the expected tennis schedule for the 2023 tournament in Zhengzhou, with the women’s singles final being played on Sunday, the 15th of October 2023.
+Below is the tennis schedule for the 2023 WTA 500 Zhengzhou tennis tournament, with the women’s singles final being played on Sunday, the 15th of October 2023.

 - Monday, 9th of October 2023 – 1st Round